Am I A Caregiver

 If your family member is consistently exhibiting the kinds of actions and behaviors outlined to the right, they may soon be in need of extra care.

 Identifying the presence of these indicators early on will enable you, your aging loved one, and the rest of your family, to come up with a plan to make sure everyone’s needs get met.

 Creating Confident Caregivers

 Creating Confident Caregivers is a program for family members caring for a loved one with dementia and/or memory loss.
-Two hour sessions are held once a week for six weeks and lead by dementia care specialist.
-In this program caregivers will learn dementia and its effects on the brain, caregiver resources in Region 5, managing behaviors, improving caregiving skills, how to handle everyday activities more easily, and taking care of yourself to better care for your loved one!
+Two-hour sessions are held once a week for six weeks and lead by a dementia care specialist.
+In this program, caregivers will learn dementia and its effects on the brain, caregiver resources in Region 5, managing behaviors, improving caregiving skills, how to handle everyday activities more easily, and taking care of yourself to better care for your loved one!

 22 Common Signs Your Loved One May Need Extra Help

 -Unusual Carpet Stains